Térence Atmane

 Térence Atmane (born 9 January 2002) is a French professional tennis player.
-He has a career-high ATP singles ranking of world No. 61, achieved on 29 September 2025.
+He has a career-high ATP singles ranking of world No. 41 achieved on 13 April 2026.

 Professional career

 2022: Maiden ITF titles

 In the first half of 2022, Atmane played multiple ITF tournaments in Monastir, Tunisia, reaching the finals five times, with two titles and three runner-ups.

-2023: Challenger title, ATP debut, top 150 debut
+2023: Challenger title, ATP and top 150 debuts

 In May, Atmane played his first Grand Slam qualifying match at the French Open, losing in the first round to Zdeněk Kolář.

 In August, Atmane made his US Open qualifying debut and recorded his first Grand Slam qualifying win, defeating Máté Valkusz in the first round, before losing to James Duckworth in the second round, having failed to convert three match points.

 In September, Atmane won his first Challenger title in Zhangjiagang, defeating qualifier Mikalai Haliak in the final.
 Two weeks later, Atmane won his second Challenger title in Guangzhou, defeating top seed Christopher O'Connell in the quarterfinals and second seed Marc Polmans in the final.
 Atmane broke into the top 150 as a result.

 Atmane made his ATP Tour debut at the 2023 Zhuhai Championships, losing to eighth seed and eventual finalist Yoshihito Nishioka in the first round despite winning the first set 6–0.
 In October, Atmane made his debut at the ATP Masters 1000 level as a qualifier at the Rolex Shanghai Masters.
 He won his first match on the ATP Tour by defeating Jordan Thompson in the first round before losing to 22nd seed Nicolás Jarry in the second round.
 In November, he qualified for his third ATP tournament at the 2023 Sofia Open, where he lost in the first round to eight seed Márton Fucsovics.